lightscalar/pyro/README.md

 A given data model can have many has_many relationships, but a model can only belong to one other model; in order words, many to many relationships are not (yet) possible.

+### Serializing/Deserializing

+Since we anticipate using these model objects as part of a Web API of some sort, we may eventually want to translate these objects to JSON for transport across an http connection.
+We can call the `serialize_doc` method to grab a `dict` containing all of our data.

+# API Application

+Okay, so we've got our data modeled.
+Now how do we create an API from these `Model` classes?
+We create a `pyro` `Application`.